-Advice for British people living in Albania, including information on health, education, benefits, residence requirements and more.
+Advice for British nationals living in Albania, including information on health, education, benefits, residence requirements and more.

 If you are a resident in employment you are entitled to the same health benefits as an Albanian national.
 Please be aware that you need to register at your local health centre.
-For more information please visit the Ministry of Health Albania website
+For more information please visit the Ministry of Health and Social Protection Albania website

 If you need urgent assistance, call 119 and speak to the Albanian Emergency Health Service.

-Information about education in Albania can be found on the website of the Ministry of Education and Sport.
+Information about education in Albania can be found on the website of the Ministry of Sports, Education and Youth.

 Education starts in either pre-schools or primary schools.
 Children enroll in primary schools at the age of 6 and it lasts for nine years.
 Primary education is compulsory for all children age 6 to 15 years and is free of charge.

 British nationals can work in Albania provided that they have a work permit.
 Work permits are issued by the Ministry of Social Welfare and Youth and are issued for a time limited periods.
 If you are in the UK, the Albanian Embassy in London can provide information about how to obtain a right to work in Albania.

 Please also check the Law on Foreigners for more information.

 If you have retired and you live in Albania, you could claim your pension from the UK.
 To find out what UK benefits you might be able to get while abroad and how to claim them please visit benefits if you’re abroad and moving and retiring abroad web pages.